carbonplan/research/articles/dac-calculator-explainer/index.md

   Summary for a higher cost NGCC scenario.
 </FigureCaption>

-To model a hypothetical lower cost wind scenario, we keep the default capital expenses the same, which are based on a DAC facility described in Keith et al. (2018),<Reference color={meta.color} data={sidenotes[10]}/> and we assume lower electricity and thermal energy requirements.
+To model a hypothetical lower cost wind scenario, we keep the default capital expenses the same, which are based on a DAC facility described in Keith et al. (2018),<Cite id='keith.2018'/> and we assume lower electricity and thermal energy requirements.

 <ParameterScenario
   energySource={'wind'}